IBM/data-prep-kit/kfp/superworkflows/ray/kfp_v2/README.md

 ![json_param](json_param.png)

 ## Main differences from KFP v1 superpipeline:
 - It is not required to upload the transforms pipelines before running the superpipeline.
+So, when compiling the superpipeline code it gets the up to date versions of the transforms.
-- It created just one run that includes all the nested transfroms and their sub-tasks.
+- It creates just one run that includes all the nested transfroms and their sub-tasks.
 - No need for additional component as `executeSubWorkflowComponent.yaml`.
 All the implementation in the same pipeline file.
-- One missing thing in this implementation is the overriding parameters option.
+- In superpipelines of KFP v1 there exists an option to override the common parameters with specific values for each one of the transforms.
+This option is missing in the KFP v2 superpipelines.

 ### How to compile the superpipeline
 ```